AviTech-code/IMDB_Clone/README.md

 # IMDB_Clone
-This is a clone similar like IMDB where users can able to the details movie and reviews
+This is a clone similar to IMDB where users can get the details and ratings of movies.